Financial Advisor Marketing Guide: Does Your Content Build Trust As Well As You Do?

 But be careful…you build trust by providing true education…not thinly veiled sales materials.
 While it’s fine, and recommended, to include a call to action at the end to invite readers to contact you for a free financial review session, be sure you do that only after providing value.
 There’s nothing that turns today’s consumers off faster than getting hit early on with a sales pitch.

-Be As Transparent As Possible
+Marketing Best Practices: Be As Transparent As Possible

 Another aspect of building trust is being transparent about touchy topics like fees.
 Think about it.
 If you need an electrician in a new city, let’s say you pull up three different websites.
-All three electricians provide general information but one details their prices.
+All three electricians provide general information but only one details their prices.
 Assuming the prices were reasonable, who would you call?
 The beauty of this approach: if you’re willing to be transparent on your website and other advisors in your area are not yet doing that, you will project trustworthiness simply by comparison.

 In addition to being transparent in your web content about your firm’s fees, there are other ways you can use this strategy.
 For example, include an article on your blog about the long term importance and impact of investment expenses.

-Keep Your Content User-Friendly and Approachable
+Marketing Goals: Keep Your Content User-Friendly and Approachable

 Today’s investors are looking for help with more than just investments.
 At the same time, financial literacy is at a low across generations and income levels.
 So, not surprisingly, many people experience anxiety when thinking about meeting with an advisor.
 As a result, rather than inundating clients with technical details and confusing jargon, advisers must understand the stresses associated with revealing financial realities to a stranger.
 Acknowledging that in your content makes your firm seem safer to contact, and easier to talk to.

-Don’t Forget Your Website Copy!
+Don’t Forget Your Advisory Firm Website Copy

 • What will they gain by working with your firm?